ArminJo/ServoEasing/README.md

 - Quadratic
 - Cubic
 - Quartic
-- Sine (similar to Quadratic)
+- Sine
 - Circular
 - Back
 - Elastic
-- Bounce (move with OUT, then return with IN to start degree)
+- Bounce
 - User defined
-- Dummy (used for delays in callback handler)
+- Dummy - It is used for delays in callback handler
+- Precision - Like linear, but if descending, add a 5 degree negative bounce in the last 20 % of the movement time.
+So the target position is always approached from below.
+This enables it to taken out the slack/backlash of any hardware moved by the servo.

 ### All easing functions can be used in the following variants:
+All ease functions are called internally with the value: `PercentageOfCompletion / 100` resulting in values from 0 and 1.

-- In
+- In (start the function with 0 and go to 1)
-- Out
+- Out (start the function with 1 and go to 0)
-- InOut
+- InOut (start the function with 0 go to 1 and back to 0)
-- Bouncing (mirrored Out) e.g. Bouncing of the Sine function results in the upper (positive) half of the sine.
+- Bouncing (start with OUT, then return with IN to start degree) e.g. Bouncing of the Sine function results in the upper (positive) half of the sine.

 All easing types (starting in flavor IN_OUT, then IN, OUT and BOUNCE) in one plot.<br/>
 Since the values are computed in a fixed 20 ms raster, the last degree increment or decrement